imdaredevil/agnikul-react/README.md

 ## File naming

 - The component files are named as &lt;Component&gt;-Page.js
-- The js files are named as <Component>.js. common.js has the function required for making navbar responsive
+- The js files are named as &lt;Component&gt;.js. common.js has the function required for making navbar responsive
-- The css files are named as <Component>.css. styles.css has the css for navbar, footer and the privacy policy modal.
+- The css files are named as &lt;Component&gt;.css. styles.css has the css for navbar, footer and the privacy policy modal.

 ## CSS Files
 - Each file is separated into sections by comments